-a.
+- a.
 The NATION and the SUBRECIPIENT may agree to modify the Agreement.
-Such modifications include, but are not limited to, modifying the Scope of Work, adding funds to previously un-awarded cost items or categories, changing funds in any awarded cost item or category, de-obligating awarded funds, or changing the SUBRECIPIENT'S b.
+Such modifications include, but are not limited to, modifying the Scope of Work, adding funds to previously un-awarded cost items or categories, changing funds in any awarded cost item or category, de-obligating awarded funds, or changing the SUBRECIPIENT'S Authorized Representative.
+The terms of any such modifications must be made in writing, and must be signed by both the SUBRECIPIENT and the NATION to take effect. - b.
 Modifications must adhere to the Fiscal Recovery Fund Procedures set forth in the Budget and Finance Committee Resolution BFS-31-21.
 Certain modifications may require review by the Department of Justice for an initial eligibility determination review and approval by the Navajo Nation Council.
 For any modification that includes a modification of the Project's budget, a Budget Revision Request form, shall be completed by the SUBRECIPIENT and submitted first to the Authorized Representative for review and then forwarded to the OMB for approval.